-The City of Monroe will comply with all federal, state and local environmental quality and environmental protection regulations.
+The City of Monroe will comply with all federal, state and local air quality and environmental protection regulations.

+POLICY AQ 1.1

-Policy AQ 1.1 Clean Air Act.
+Clean Air Act.
 The City of Monroe will comply with all federal Clean Air Act requirements, EPA regulations, State Department of Environmental Quality, Air Quality Maintenance Plans, and all other applicable air quality regulations.

+POLICY AQ 1.2

-Policy AQ 1.2 Coordination with State Department.
-The City will coordinate actions with the State Department of Environmental Quality for the following activities: Site Specific Actions: a.
-Notice of Construction b.
-Air Contaminant Discharge Permit (ACDP) c.
-Indirect Source Construction Permit (ISCP) Site and Non-Specific Programs: a.
+Coordination with State Department.
+The City will coordinate actions with the State Department of Environmental Quality for the following activities:

+- 1. Site Specific Actions:

+- a.
+Notice of Construction

+- b.
+Air Contaminant Discharge Permit (ACDP)

+- c.
+Indirect Source Construction Permit (ISCP)

+- 2. Site and Non-Specific Programs:

+- a.
 Non-Attainment and Air Quality Maintenance Planning (AQMA)

-b.
+- b.
 Rule-Making Practices and Procedures: DEQ presently notifies the City of Monroe of all applicable rule-making actions of the DEQ.
 For Site Specific actions, the City will review applications presented by DEQ and judge whether or not the proposed action is in compliance with the Monroe Comprehensive Plan and local ordinances.
 If in compliance, a statement of compatibility will be forwarded to DEQ.

+POLICY AQ 1.3

-Policy AQ 1.3County Collaboration.
+County Collaboration.
 Coordinate actions with the Lane Regional Air Pollution Authority (LRAPA) to consider the impacts of new industrial developments and land-use actions on the Eugene-Springfield Non-Attainment Air Quality Maintenance Area (Benton County currently does not have this program).

-Water Quality - Goal 2
+WATER QUALITY - Goal 2